 When any single line item in a budget is the largest, it will always stand out for criticism.
-While we need to stay diligent on what our police services are costing us, it seems apparent that the majority of residents feel very strongly that home security is a priority and they want to continue to maintain an extremely high level of service from our police.
-That being said, most residents also recognize the importance of managing the costs is associated with a dedicated public police force and keeping them appropriate.
-In particular, there are issues associated with rising costs relating to pension and employee benefits that may exceed market rates.
-In order to provide the services that resident want at a price that they are willing to support (largely from renewals in the Parcel Tax), the council and staff need to address both sides of the equation in the course of good faith contract negotiations.
-Unless the town is unable to negotiate for the services that they want at a price residents will support every four years, there isn’t a reason to do away with the Atherton police force, which has performed admirably on behalf of residents for a very long time.
+While we need to stay diligent on what our police services are costing us, it is clear that most residents feel very strongly that home security is the top priority for local government and they want to maintain an extremely high level of service from our police.
+In order to provide the services that residents want at a price that they are willing to support, the Council and staff need to address both sides of the equation in the course of good faith contract negotiations.

 I believe that my experience with strategic negotiations can help the residents of Atherton maintain their close, cooperative relationship with the police.
 The Council’s careful, mindful and professional management of its relationship with the police union is one of its most important Council responsibilities on behalf of residents.